-Interactions and Cumulative Effects
+Interactions and cumulative effects

-- S.12.13 Many of the potential impacts and likely significant effects of the draft Nuclear NPS for sustainable development are inter-related, particularly between biodiversity, water, climate change, human health, and communities their social and economic viability including supporting infrastructure and basic services.
+- S.12.19 Many of the potential impacts and likely significant effects of the revised draft Nuclear NPS for sustainable development are inter-related, particularly between biodiversity, water, climate change, human health, and communities - their social and economic viability including supporting infrastructure and basic services.
 Cumulative and synergistic effects may arise from the interactions and additions of small insignificant effects and the AoS identified that this was potentially likely where there are clusters of new nuclear power stations.
-These inter-relationships are considered in the relevant topic sections of the AoS. - S.12.14 The AoS found that these interactions and cumulative effects were more likely to be significant where there are clusters of proposed new nuclear power stations.
-The AoS recommended that for some regions the draft NPS should advise the IPC to consider interactions and cumulative effects if more than one station is built as follows: - North West Region: Braystones, Heysham, Kirksanton and Sellafield.
-The AoSs identified potential beneficial effects of regional significance on employment and community viability, with additional positive effects on health and well-being from secure employment.
-However, there are also potential adverse cumulative effects on landscape and visual impacts in relation to the character of the surrounding area including the Lake District National Park, and other development objectives for biodiversity, tourism and recreation/amenity. - South West Region: Hinkley and Oldbury.
-The AoSs identified potential interactions and cumulative effects on important biodiversity sites in the Severn Estuary and River Wye.
-Potential positive effects on local employment, upskilling, community viability and health/well-being could be more significant if more than one new nuclear power station is built.
+These inter-relationships are considered in the relevant topic sections of the AoS. - S.12.20 The AoS found that these interactions and cumulative effects were more likely to be significant where there are clusters of proposed new nuclear power stations.
+The AoS recommended that for some areas the revised draft NPS should advise the IPC to consider interactions and cumulative effects if more than one station is built as follows: - north west of England: Heysham, and Sellafield.
+The AoSs identified potential beneficial effects of regional significance on employment and community viability, with additional positive effects on health and well-being from secure employment. - south west of England: Hinkley and Oldbury.
+The AoSs identified potential interactions and cumulative effects on water quality and on important biodiversity sites in the Severn Estuary and River Wye.
+Potential positive effects on local employment, upskilling, community viability and health/wellbeing could be more significant if more than one new nuclear power station is built. - east of England: Bradwell and Sizewell.
+The AoSs identified potential interactions and cumulative effects on the important biodiversity site in the Outer Thames Estuary.

-Summary of AoS Findings
+Summary of AoS findings

-- S.12.15 Overall and generally, the AoS identified that the draft Nuclear NPS was likely to have significant beneficial effects for energy security of supply and to contribute positively to the Government's targets for a low carbon economy, reducing emissions of greenhouse gases and mitigating the predicted effects of climate change.
-Significant adverse effects were indicated for internationally important nature conservation sites; the relative significance and effectiveness of mitigation possibilities will be determined at the subsequent project level EIAs and with individual planning applications to the IPC. - S.12.16 At local and regional levels, a combination of likely significant adverse and beneficial effects was identified and their significance depends upon further localised investigations; these will be carried out in more detail with project level EIA studies.
+- S.12.21 Overall and generally, the AoS identified that the revised draft Nuclear NPS was likely to have significant beneficial effects for energy security of supply and to contribute positively to the Government's targets for a low carbon economy, reducing emissions of greenhouse gases and mitigating the predicted effects of climate change.
+Significant adverse effects were indicated for internationally important nature conservation sites; the relative significance and effectiveness of mitigation possibilities will be determined at the subsequent project level EIAs and with individual planning applications to the IPC. - S.12.22 At local and regional levels, a combination of likely significant adverse and beneficial effects was identified and their significance depends upon further localised investigations; these will be carried out in more detail with project level EIA studies.
 Generally, likely adverse effects were associated with capacity of supporting infrastructure, water, flood risk and biodiversity; likely beneficial effects were associated with long term employment and community viability.

-S.13 How did the AoS help the development of the draft Nuclear NPS?
+S.13 How did the Appraisal of Sustainability help the development of the revised draft Nuclear National Policy Statement?

-S.13.1 The AoS was carried out in an iterative and ongoing way with the development of the draft Nuclear NPS.
-The key recommendations from the AoS were associated with identifying any significant adverse effects and possibilities for mitigation that could help inform the draft NPS and its guidance on impacts for the IPC when considering applications for development consent.
-The AoS also drew attention to the potential for cumulative effects where there might be clusters of new nuclear power stations, particularly in the North West.
+S.13.1 The AoS was carried out in an iterative and ongoing way with the development of the revised draft Nuclear NPS.
+The key recommendations from the AoS were associated with identifying any significant adverse effects and possibilities for mitigation that could help inform the revised draft NPS and its guidance on impacts for the IPC when considering applications for development consent.
+The AoS also drew attention to the potential for cumulative effects where there might be clusters of new nuclear power stations, particularly in the north west and south west of England.